Fundamental Distortion Limits of Analog-to-Digital Compression: INTRODUCTION

-The DRF gives the minimal distortion for any digital representation of a given signal under a fixed number of bits per unit time.
+The DRF describes the minimal distortion for any digital representation of a given signal under a fixed number of bits per unit time.
 While this implies that the DRF provides a theoretical limit on the distortion as a result of analog to digital (A/D) conversion, in fact, A/D conversion involves both sampling a signal as well as converting those samples to bits, which entails some form of source coding, typically quantization.
-It is in general possible to determine the analog DRF of a continuous-time process by mapping it into an equivalent discrete-time representation based on sampling at or above its Nyquist frequency \cite[Sec.
-4.5.3]{berger1971rate}.
-However, A/D technology limitations can preclude sampling signals at their Nyquist rate, particularly for wideband signals or under energy constraints \cite{EldarMichaeliBeyond}.
-In such scenarios, the data available for source encoding is a sub-Nyquist sampled discrete-time representation of the signal.
-Our goal in this work is to consider the minimal distortion in recovering an analog signal from its sampled version with lossy compression of the samples, and to determine the optimal sampling rate to achieve this minimal distortion for a given compression rate of the samples.
+In some situations, it is possible to achieve the DRF of a continuous-time signal by mapping it into an equivalent discrete-time representation based on sampling at or above its Nyquist rate \cite{neuhoff2013information}.
+However, A/D technology limitations can preclude sampling signals at their Nyquist rate, particularly for wideband signals or under energy constraints \cite{761034, EldarMichaeliBeyond}.
+In such scenarios, the data available for source encoding is a sub-Nyquist sampled discrete-time representation of the signal \cite{EldarMichaeliBeyond}.
+Our goal in this work is to consider the minimal distortion in recovering an analog signal from its samples with lossy compression of the samples at a prescribed bitrate, a setting which we call analog-to-digital compression (ADX) and is illustrated in Fig.~\ref{fig:ADX_system}.
+We are interested in particular in the optimal sampling rate to achieve this minimal distortion for a given lossy compression rate of the samples. \\